In case you were wondering if adidas2017.com is legit or fake here is our verdict. It is fake, and here is why we think so.

 Next: Finding a RayBan infringement

 I was browsing Instagram and I saw an ad for some nice Adidas running shoes.
-After browsing the website for only a short while, my BS meter was going through the rough.
+After browsing the website for only a short while, there were red flags all over the place.
 First of all, the domain name wasn’t right.
 It wasn’t Adidas or Adidas related, it was – ilusports.com.
 Then I was looking around the website, only to find other clues proving this couldn’t be a legitimate offer.

-The photo that appeared on my Facebook feed, after one of my friends was tagged in it.
+The photo appeared on my Facebook feed, after one of my friends was tagged in it.

 So when yesterday this fake “Adidas” website showed up, I was looking in my archive of the Ray-Ban infringement, and went back to Instagram if I could possibly get another glimpse of the fake Adidas ad to take a screenshot.
 What I found was even worse!
 I now saw an ad for Ray-Ban sunglasses and as you can see from the screenshot below, the ad seems perfectly legitimate and 100% Ray-Ban authentic.
 Below you can see the screenshot I took on Instagram, exactly as it was displayed to me.
 Ray-Ban logo, with the words “Ray-Ban Sponsored”.